omarsyed4/cf_ai_omars_theatre/README.md

 ## 🙏 Credits

-Built with ❤️ using Cloudflare Workers AI and Llama 3.1
+Built using Cloudflare Workers AI and Llama 3.1

 **Assignment for Cloudflare • Submitted by Omar Syed**